-There are so many things to learn about when you're first learning how to start a garden.
-Everything from these beginner gardening secrets to learning foolproof methods when garden overwhelm sets in (it's a real thing!).
+There are so many things to consider when learning how to start a garden.
+Everything from these beginner gardening secrets to learning foolproof methods when garden overwhelm sets in (it’s a real thing!).

-It's also good to learn about companion planting, and how this can help improve the soil health of your garden, as well as how to create a garden plan for more harvest and less stress.
+It’s also good to learn about companion planting and how it can help improve the soil health of your garden, as well as how to test and amend your soil and how to create a garden plan for more harvest and less stress.

 The deeper you get, the more you learn, and that's the beauty of gardening year after year!

-Many people tout the benefits of using wood chips or adding a layer of mulch in the garden, and for good reason… but do the benefits always outweigh the potential drawbacks?
+Healthy soil lies at the heart of regenerative agriculture.
+Many growers tout the benefits of using woodchips or adding a layer of wood chip mulch in the garden, and for good reason… but do the benefits always outweigh the potential drawbacks?

-My initial concern when covering my garden in wood chips (and the main reason we only covered half the garden) is that the nitrogen would get bound up in the wood chips and depleat the soil.
+My initial concern when covering my garden in woodchips (and the main reason we only covered half the garden) is that the nitrogen would get bound up in the woodchips—due to their high carbon content—and deplete the soil.

-From what I had read, as long as the wood chips were only on top of the soil and not mixed into the soil this wouldn't be an issue.
-But I just had to be sure so we did a side-by-side test and got three different soil tests from Simply Soil Testing just to be sure.
+From what I had read, as long as the woodchips were only on top of the soil and not mixed into the soil, this wouldn’t be an issue.
+But I just had to be sure, so we did a side-by-side test and got three different soil tests from Simply Soil Testing.

 What is “Back to Eden Gardening”?